Annmarie Buckley

 Annmarie is a solicitor in the firms Dispute Resolution team.

-During her training with RDJ LLP, she worked closely with the commercial litigation team assisting on complex disputes involving construction and legal professionals.
-She has gained valuable experience handling defence litigation cases in the High Court (including the commercial court), Circuit Court and District Court, as well as consideration experience in alternative dispute resolution including multi-party mediations.
+Annmarie works on the commercial litigation team assisting on complex disputes.
+She works with the team on insurance defence in particular professional negligence claims involving construction and legal professionals, as well as disputes on cover.
+She has valuable experience handling defence litigation cases in the High Court (including the commercial court), Circuit Court and District Court, as well as consideration experience in alternative dispute resolution including multi-party mediations and arbitration.

 Education